 - The best treatment is prevention.
 Don't crowd chrysanthemums or plant them in shade where moisture will remain on their leaves and create a breeding ground for disease.
 Give them plenty of air and sun.

 - Mums are susceptible to the usual array of bugs: aphids, caterpillars, leafhoppers, leafminers and spider mites.

 - Rabbits and deer usually don't eat mums' fuzzy, fragrant leaves and blooms.
 They much prefer your blueberry bushes.

-‘Clara Curtis’ is a tough, old-fashioned chrysanthemum flower, a passalong plant that has pink, daisy-like blooms with golden centers.
-Blooms are 2" to 3" in diameter.
+'Clara Curtis' is a tough, old-fashioned chrysanthemum flower, a passalong plant that has pink, daisy-like blooms with golden centers.
+Blooms are 2 inches to 3 inches in diameter.

 'Homecoming' is the sort of big, gorgeous mum once a staple of fall corsages.
 It produces giant peach-colored blooms on 3-foot stalks.